-20 We recommend for both scales, the GBS and the BVF-K, to build composite scales for frequency and burden separately, and to combine them if wished.
-More information on scaling can be found at Hamburger, Basile, & Vivolo (2011).
+&lt;sup>38 The authors recommend for both scales, the GBS and the BVF-K, to build composite scales for frequency and burden separately, and to combine them if wished.
+More information on scaling can be found in Hamburger, Basile, & Vivolo (2011).

-19 The GBS was adapted by combining the query whether a situation was experienced or not with the frequency query.
-Therefore, the frequency scale we used is shifted by one compared to the original scale and should be recoded if a direct comparison is desired.
+&lt;sup>37 The GBS was adapted by combining the query whether a situation was experienced or not with the frequency query.
+Therefore, the frequency scale is shifted by one compared to the original scale and should be recoded if a direct comparison is desired.
 For notes on possible classification based on the GBS' frequency items, see Bond et al. (2007).